AmirulAndalib/breakdowns/README.md

 ## Recent AniList activity:
 <!-- ANILIST_ACTIVITY:start -->

+-   📺 Watched episode 3 of [Campfire Cooking in Another World with my Absurd Skill](https://anilist.co/anime/156067) (21:06 24 January 2023)
 -   📺 Watched episode 4 of [The Ice Guy and His Cool Female Colleague](https://anilist.co/anime/151252) (14:30 24 January 2023)
 -   📺 Watched episode 1 of [Is It Wrong to Try to Pick Up Girls in a Dungeon?
 IV](https://anilist.co/anime/129196) (14:27 24 January 2023)
 -   📺 Completed [Is It Wrong to Try to Pick Up Girls in a Dungeon?
 III: Is It Wrong to Try to Find a Hot Spring in Orario? -Bath God Forever-](https://anilist.co/anime/127368) (13:41 24 January 2023)
 -   📺 Completed [Is It Wrong to Try to Pick Up Girls in a Dungeon?
 III](https://anilist.co/anime/112124) (13:40 24 January 2023)
--   📺 Watched episode 1 of [Is It Wrong to Try to Pick Up Girls in a Dungeon?
-III](https://anilist.co/anime/112124) (06:42 24 January 2023)

 <!-- ANILIST_ACTIVITY:end -->